 Blaze will allow analysts and scientists to productively write robust and efficient code, without getting bogged down in the details of how to distribute computation, or worse, how to transport and convert data between databases, formats, proprietary data warehouses, and other silos.

-The core of Blaze consists of generic multi-dimensional Array and Table objects with an associated type system for expressing all kinds of data types and layouts, especially semi-structured, sparse, and columnar data.
+with an associated type system for expressing all kinds of data types and layouts, especially semi-structured, sparse, and columnar data.
 Blaze’s generalized calculation engine can iterate over the distributed array or table and dispatch to low-level kernels specialized for the layout and type of the data.

 As you read this documentation, please be aware that the project is under development.
 The documentation and implementation of Blaze have gone through many changes, and there are many places where they have not been properly brought into sync.